iso 9001

 Common nonconformances by clause

-These nonconformances are commonly experienced by organizations as they transition to ISO 9001:2015.
+These nonconformances are among those most often experienced by organizations as they transition to ISO 9001:2015.
 We break them down by clause.

 Clause 4